JorgePe/recordplayer/README.md

 This allows me to adjust the tone to my preferences.
 Later on I intend to route the audio to [Mixxx](https://mixxx.org/) for basic DJ-ing.

+-- 06/Nov/2025 --
+Just tried a Serato Control Vinyl with Mixxx.
+Amazingly... it works!
+I can control the playing of a digital track with a LEGO vinyl turnatable!!
+(yes, I do need to publish a video)

 ## Future